Professional Proofreading Services Online: What to Look for and How to Choose

 1. Are the editors native English speakers?

-Native English fluency is not interchangeable with high English proficiency.
+Native English fluency isn't interchangeable with high English proficiency.
 A non-native English proofreader, however technically skilled, reads differently from a native English speaker who has used the language every day since childhood.
 They may miss idiomatic errors, register inconsistencies, and the subtle awkwardness that results from translating thought from another language into English.
 For any document that will be read and evaluated by a native English-speaking audience, your proofreader should be a native English speaker from the US, UK, or Canada with verified credentials.

 Many services list "native English speakers" as a credential without confirming where those editors are from or how their native English status is verified.
 Look for services that name the countries their editors come from and describe their vetting process explicitly.